Cloud-CV/IDE/docs/source/UIDocumentation.md

   * layerId
 * ```changeHoveredLayer``` - changes which layer has the hover class on it, which outlines layer to emphasize a "hover"
   * layerId
-* ```modifyLayer``` - modifies layer, passed in layer is the new layer, and layer id is the id it needs to be replaced at.
+* ```modifyLayer``` - modifies a layer, passed in the layer is the new layer, and layer id is the id it needs to be replaced at.
   * layer
   * layerId
 * ```modifyLayerParams``` - modify layer params based on layer and layerId, invoked by setParams